betaglot/plantabeta/docs/development/ResearchQuestions.md

 - Where does snow melt the slowest in a boreal forest?
 - Where does snow melt the fastest in a boreal forest?
 - Where is the snow the deepest in a boreal forest?
-- How many pictures of tree planters are there on Instagram, approximately?
+- How many pictures of tree Planters are there on Instagram, approximately?
 - What athletic sports don't overlap with the tree planting season?
-- What is the largest group of planters which spend time together every week of the year?
+- What is the largest group of Planters which spend time together every week of the year?
-- How many planters are married to another planter?
+- How many Planters are married to another Planter?
 - When did tree planting start in Canada?
-- Are there any 5th generation planters in Canada?
+- Are there any 5th generation Planters in Canada?
-- Why do planters use spades instead of hoes?
+- Why do Planters use spades instead of hoes?
 - What is the difference between a spade and a Spade?
 -
 -